kaimath/kaimath.github.io/datafest.md

 <br/>

 We found that jobs posted in cities attract a significantly higher proportion of local interest than do jobs in the suburbs.
 This is perhaps related to the national government's investment in highways and automobile transport.
-To find out more about what we did, read our <a href="{{ site.baseurl }}/DataFest2018PPT.pdf">PowerPoint</a> or our <a href="{{ site.baseurl }}/DataFest2018Writeup.pdf">write-up</a>.
+To find out more about what we did, read our <a href="{{ site.baseurl }}/DataFest2018PPT.pdf">PowerPoint</a> or <a href="{{ site.baseurl }}/DataFest2018Writeup.pdf">write-up</a>.